quocquang/Project-Online-Retail/README.md

 #### * Customer Acquisition Trend:

--The dataset displays the number of new customers (CohortIndex 1) for each month from December 2010 to December 2011.
+- The dataset displays the number of new customers (CohortIndex 1) for each month from December 2010 to December 2011.
 Based on the dataset, the number of new customers (CohortIndex 1) tends to decrease in the first few months of 2011 after peaking in December 2010.
 - Number of new customers:
   - December 2010 has the highest number of new customers (948 customers).